partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 # Main menu

-Hello!
+Clock: Hello!
 Welcome to the world of "Puppy Love Story!"

-Choose from the below menu:
+Momo: Choose from the below menu:

+[Clock D-pad instruction]

 - Play from the beginning
 - Continue playing
 - Copy your diary (save)
 - Delete your diary (save)

+[translate these texts]

 ## New game